useless-utils/mpd-current-json/README.md

         valueToStringMay x = Just (MPD.toString x)
         ```

         The `.=?` operator is a utility function to define optional fields in the key-value pairs of a JSON object.
 It takes a `Key` and a `Maybe` value `v` as input.
 If the `Maybe` value is `Just value`, it returns `Just (key .= value)`, where `key` is the input key and `value` is the input value.
 If the `Maybe` value is `Nothing`, it returns `Nothing`.
-This operator allows you to conditionally include or exclude fields in the JSON object based on the presence or absence of values.
+This operator helps to conditionally include or exclude fields in the JSON object based on the presence or absence of values.

         ```haskell
         -- Utility function to define optional fields